Diversity, inclusion and belonging

-We provide a range of flexible working options for our people using our MyFlex program which considers work time, annual leave, and where and how people work.
+We provide a range of flexible working options for our people using our MyFlex program which considers when, where and how people work.
 Options include part-time work, job sharing, variable hours, working from home and compressed working weeks.
 We continue to invest in flexible working initiatives and technologies, including our Switch program that enables our contact centre employees to change their working times and hours online to suit how and when they wish to work.
-This year we extended our hugely successful onsite school holiday program Kids@IAG in Australia as part of our efforts to support our working parents.

 Diversity, Inclusion and Belonging targets

 In accordance with our Diversity, Inclusion and Belonging plan, we have a number of targets aligned to our focus areas.

 We have set a target to have women represent 50% of our Senior Leadership roles by 30 June 2023.
 We define Senior Leadership roles as our Group Executive, Executive General Managers and Executive Managers.

 We introduced this new target in 2020 after reaching our initial target of 40% women in senior leadership roles by 2020.
 As at 30 June 2020, women represented 40.72% of senior leadership roles at IAG.
 This is an increase of 3.6% from the 2019 result of 37.1%.
 More broadly, women represent 58.27% of our total workforce.

 As part of our Elevate Reconciliation Action Plan, we have made a commitment to increase Aboriginal and Torres Strait Islander employment to 2% of our Australian workforce by December 2021 and 3% by 2023.

 As at 30 June 2020, our First Nations representation is 1.05%, which is 90 Indigenous employees.
 Our Reconciliation Action Plan commitments provide a strong pathway to help us achieve our target.